Krystana/oh_my_repo/Dashboard/README.md

-SPICED ACADEMY DATA SCIENCE BOOTCAMP - week 5: "Dashboar" - Creating a dashboard using cloud database services.
+SPICED ACADEMY DATA SCIENCE BOOTCAMP - week 5: "Dashboard" - Creating a dashboard using cloud database services.

 I used the well-known dataset of the fictive northwind company, which in my case was provided by Spiced Academy as a collection of .csv files.